block/goose/docs/quickstart.md

 To see more documentation on the available CLI commands, check out the [documentation][cli].
 If you’d like to develop your own CLI commands for Goose, check out the [Contributing document][contributing].

-### Running a goose tasks (one off)
+### Running a Goose task

-You can run goose to do things just as a one off, such as tidying up, and then exiting:
+You can run Goose to do things just as a one off, such as tidying up, and then exiting:

 ```sh
 goose run instructions.md